- Free Personal Horoscope and Lucky Numbers

 Free love and valentines e-greeting cards.
 Wild animals and outdoor scenes in Alaska.

-Prairie Frontier - Wildflowers and prairie grasses, beautiful ecards with music.
+Prairie Frontier - An old style website featuring wildflowers and prairie grasses, beautiful ecards with music.

 National Wildlife Federation ecards